CumulusNetworks/docs/content/cumulus-linux-516/Layer-3/Bidirectional-Forwarding-Detection-BFD.md

 - If a BFD peer is down; for example, due to path failures, (not admin-down), the remote peer sends DOWN packets.
 With sessions at scale, the BFD daemon receives these DOWN events, which might cause an increase in CPU usage.
 - When you enable or disable BFD offload, all BFD sessions move to the BFD Admin Down state during transition mode.
 - If you have a mix of BFD sessions to non-link-local IPv4 or IPv6 destinations, NVIDIA recommends that you do *not* enable BFD offload.
+- Depending on the configured BFD intervals and the number of BFD sessions, enabling and disabling BFD offload might result in session flaps, especially with aggressive timers on lower-end platforms.
+BFD sessions are expected to run in offload mode in a steady state and moving offloaded sessions back to non-offload (control-plane) mode is rare.
+In the unlikely event that such a transition is required, you must set the BFD session timers to values appropriate for non-offload mode to avoid flaps.
+When running multiple BFD sessions in non-offload mode, the minimum recommended timer values are 3 for the detect multiplier, 300 milliseconds for the transmit interval, and 900 milliseconds for the receive interval.
 {{%/notice%}}

 To enable BFD offload: